Kalinago: Language

+The term Calínago in Breton's Dictionaire francois-caraibe, 1666.

 Historically, scholars assumed that Island Carib men and women spoke different languages.
 To explain this phenomenon, scholars proposed that the Island Caribs may have killed the men and kept the women, allowing the Igneri language to survive among women.
 This assumption arose from the fact that by at least the early 17th century, Carib men spoke a Cariban-based pidgin language in addition to the usual Arawakan language used by both sexes.
-This was similar to pidgins used by mainland Caribs when communicating with their Arawak neighbors.
-Berend J. Hoff and Douglas Taylor hypothesized that it dated to the time of the Carib expansion through the islands, and that males maintained it to emphasize their origins on the mainland.
+This was similar to pidgins used by mainland Caribs when communicating with their Arawak neighbours.
+Berend J. Hoff and Douglas Taylor hypothesised that it dated to the time of the Carib expansion through the islands, and that males maintained it to emphasise their origins on the mainland.

 Linguistic analysis in the 20th century determined that the main Island Carib language was spoken by both sexes, and was Arawakan, not Cariban.
 Scholars adopted more nuanced theories to explain the transition from the earlier Igneri to the later Island Carib societies in the Antilles.
 Irving Rouse proposed that a relatively small scale Carib force conquered but did not displace the Igneri, and the invaders eventually took on the Igneri language while still maintaining their identity as Caribs.
 Other scholars such as Sued Badillo doubt there was an invasion at all, proposing that the Igneri adopted the "Carib" identity over time due to their close economic and political relations with the rising mainland Carib polity.
 Both theories accept that the historical Island Carib language developed from the existing tongue of the islands, and thus it is also known as Igneri.

 Medicine

-By the early twenty-first century, a combination of bush medicine and modern medicine was used by the Kalinago of Dominica.
+By the early 21st century, a combination of bush medicine and modern medicine was used by the Kalinago of Dominica.
 For example, various fruits and leaves are used to heal common ailments.
 For a sprain, oils from coconuts, snakes, and bay leaves are used to heal the injury.
 Formerly the Caribs used an extensive range of medicinal plant and animal products.

 Religion

 The Caribs are believed to have practiced polytheism.
 As the Spanish began to colonise the Caribbean area, they wanted to convert the natives to Catholicism.
-The Caribs destroyed a church of Franciscans in Aguada, Puerto Rico and killed five of its members, in 1579.
+The Caribs destroyed a church of Franciscans in Aguada, Puerto Rico and killed five of its members in 1579.